Narendar-Lingam/RENTOMOJO-FRONTEND-ASSIGMENT/README.md

-# Games-Arena | RENTOMOJO Frontend Developer Hiring Challenge
+# RENTOMOJO Games-Arena | RENTOMOJO Frontend Developer Hiring Challenge
 Develop a pseudo front end application which would let the users help list and browse games developed for different platforms conveniently.

 ## How to run the project online